jeffvance/openshift-ceph-ex/OSE.md

 ```

 ### Ceph Secret:
 The ceph-rbd storage plugin uses a ceph secret for authorization.
 This is a short yaml file which resides on the OSE-master host but gets its value from the ceph monitor host.
-See also the the [ceph readme](CEPH.md):
+See also the [ceph readme](CEPH.md):

 ```
 #on the ceph monitor host (or the AIO ceph container's VM):